Stimulus Payment One, 2020 Tax Return

 First Stimulus Payment

-The IRS has stated that, as of August 19, 2020, most people had received their EIP or stimulus payment.
-This includes eligible taxpayers who filed a 2019 or 2018 Tax Return and those who usually do not have to file, but receive Social Security, SSI, SSDI, RRB, VA benefits, or do not have any taxable income.
+The IRS stated that, as of August 19, 2020, most people had received their EIP or stimulus payment.
+This included eligible taxpayers who filed a 2019 or 2018 Tax Return and those who usually did not have to file, but received Social Security, SSI, SSDI, RRB, VA benefits, or did not have any taxable income.

 COVID-19 Taxes and Stimulus

-Use the free COVIDucator to get personal results on what the amount of your stimulus check may have been before claiming it on your taxes.
+Use the free COVIDucator to get personal results on what the amount of your stimulus check would have been.

 The table below is for informational purposes as the IRS is no longer issuing stimulus payments.
 The deadlines for 2019 and 2020 returns no longer apply as they have passed.